 - Your Email – Enter your site’s administrative email.

-- Search Engine Visibility – if you don’t want search engines to index your website or blog, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.
+- Search Engine Visibility – if you don’t want your site to be indexed by search engines, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.

 Once you have entered all of the fields click Install WordPress to complete the manual installation process …